jessedc/laravel-heroku-example/readme.md

-## Heroku-Laravel-Example
+## Heroku Laravel Example

-This is boilerplate Laravel 5.5 project similar to what the `laravel new`, `composer create-project` projects create.
+This is boilerplate Laravel 5.5 project similar to what the `laravel new`, `composer create-project` commands create.

 This project can be used as is as a shortcut to deploying Laravel 5.5 on heroku, or used as a guide.

-## Key Heroku Configurations
+## Heroku Specific Configurations

 - Procfile defining a web process using nginx and a worker process for running queues
-- Database configuration defaults to use Postgres using heroku-postgres `DATABASE_URL` environment variable.
+- Database configuration defaults to use Postgres using heroku-postgres `DATABASE_URL` environment variable
 - Redis configuration setup to use heroku-redis `REDIS_URL` environment variable
 - Failed job database configuration defaults to postgres
 - Laravel 5.5 TrustedProxy middleware configured to trust Heroku load balancers correctly